 A continuation of MILS3010.
 Refines the fundamentals of small unit combat operations and basic leadership skills.
 Prepares students for success in MILS3900m the Leader Development and Assessment Course (LDAC) at Fort Lewis, Washington.
 Laboratory consists of practical application of the basic soldier and leader skills studied in class including conceptualizing, decision making, communication, planning, executing, and assessing in a tactical environment.
 Prerequisites: MILS3010

 MILS3900 Leadership Practicum in a Culturally Diverse Environment (6)

 A field based course which provides students with the opportunity to apply the leadership and soldier skills they have learned on campus.
 Students will work with and provide leadership to culturally diverse groups of people.
-The course is completed at the thirty day Army ROTC cadet summer training at Fort Knox Army Post in Kentucky.
+The course is completed at the thirty day Army ROTC Leader Development and Assessment Course (LDAC) at Joint Base Lewis McChord located near Tacoma, Washington.
 Note: This course is required for all contracted students and is usually completed during the summer between junior and senior years.
-Fulfills a General Education Level II Cross-Cultural Experience if taken with MILS3900CC Intercultural Lab Level 2.
+Fulfills a General Education Level II Cross-Cultural Experience if taken with CLST1002 Intercultural Lab.
 Prerequisites: MILS3010

 MILS4010 Developing Adaptive Leaders (3)

 An investigation of ethics and human relations, counseling techniques, military service in today's society, obligations and responsibilities of an officer on active duty, and coordination and operation of the military team.
 Students evaluate leadership potential of lower classmen and are responsible for planning and executing laboratory training.
 Prepares the prospective Army Officer for initial Army Assignment.